leogx9r/DiscordCrypt/README.md

-* Emojis are not visible in an encrypted message: As we use embeds, sending emojis in a message will result in them not being visible.
+* Emojis are not visible in an encrypted message: As we encrypt messages, sending emojis in a message will result in them not being visible.
     * As a workaround for this, messages starting with the character `:` will be not be encrypted.
 This means you can send your message, then an emoji in a second, unencrypted message.
     * This will also happen if your messages start with `#` ( For convenience, to quickly send an unencrypted message